joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 I've also covered [engineering toil](/engineering-toil) that quiet, repetitive work that slows teams down and chips away at morale, yet rarely gets counted in any official budget or roadmap.

-This post introduces the concept of liability mapping, how it can be used to improve conversations around tech debt, help teams prioritise which areas they should start paying back and when.
-The aim is to cut through the noise of "debt", "toil" and everything in between, surfacing what actually matters so teams can spend less time debating and more time making progress.
+This post introduces liability mapping: a framework for improving tech debt conversations and helping teams prioritise what to fix and when.
+Instead of endless debates about "debt" and "toil", liability mapping surfaces what actually matters.

 ## What is liability mapping?

-Liability mapping breaks down the messy sprawl of "tech debt" into five categories.
-The goal is to surface what really matters, separate minor annoyances from large risks, whilst giving each a clear owner and action.
-Here's how I think about it:
+Liability mapping breaks "tech debt" into five categories, separating minor annoyances from real risks.
+Each category gets a clear owner and action:

 | Category      | Definition                                                                                     | Primary signal                                           | Typical owner action                                       |
 |---------------|------------------------------------------------------------------------------------------------|----------------------------------------------------------|------------------------------------------------------------|